FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Experiments

 To illustrate the effect of learning kernel sizes, we also compare FlexNets against FlexNets with large and small discrete convolutional kernels (Tab.~\ref{tab:cifar-10}).
 Using small kernel sizes is parameter efficient, but is not competitive with FlexNets.
 Large discrete kernels on the other hand require a copious amount of parameters and lead to significantly worse performance.
 These results indicate that the best solution is somewhere in the middle and varying kernel sizes can~learn~the~optimal~kernel~size~for~the~task~at~hand.

-Similar to the sequential case, we conduct ablation studies on image data by not learning kernel sizes, and different kernel parameterizations: SIRENs, MGNs and MFNs.
-Table~\ref{tab:cifar-10} shows that FlexNets outperform CKCNNs with corresponding kernel parameterizations, and need less compute time to do so.
+Similar to the sequential case, we conduct ablation studies on image data with learnable, non-learnable kernel sizes and different kernel parameterizations.
+Table~\ref{tab:cifar-10} shows that FlexNets outperform CKCNNs with corresponding kernel parameterizations.
 In addition, a clear difference in performance is apparent for MAGNets with respect to other parameterizations.
 These results corroborate that both MAGNets and FlexConvs contribute to the performance of FlexNets.
+Moreover, Tab.~\ref{tab:cifar-10} illustrates the effect of the two contributions of MAGNet over MGN: anisotropic Gabor filters, and our improved initialization.
+Our results in image data are in unison with our previous results for sequential data (Tabs.~\ref{tab:smnist},~\ref{tab:time-series}) and illustrate the value of the proposed improvements in MAGNets.